sergiopolog/tlcs90-rom-reader/README.md

 **Bold** ones have the same pinout as NMK-215.
 Not supported ones have slighty different architecture, lacking of /NMI pin, making the Reader pcb not able to achieve the process.
 The 400N and 800N ones are (theoretically) supported but a pinout adapter is needed to use them with Reader PCB.
-However that is currently not tested yet, as I couldn't source any device of those model to check it out.
+However, that is currently untested yet, as I couldn't source any device of those model to check it out.

 The tool consists in a combination of a custom-made pcb, a program code written to be executed on the targeted MCU itself, and a PLD and glue logic to make all things work together.
 The tool runs by itself without need to attach it to another hardware or so, it only needs to be populated with the proper components and powered it using +5V.